isomerpages/moe-orchidparksec/_links/Prospective Students/DSA Application.md

 <p><b>P6 students who meet the following criteria may apply:</b></p>
 <p>1) A member of their primary school’s CCA in the applied talent area or equivalent
 <br>Or
-<br>Have participated/represented in school/public performances (including school concert, community events, cultural exchanges or equivalent) in the Performing Arts</p>
+<br>Have participated/represented in school/public performances (including school concert, community events, cultural exchanges or equivalent) in the Performing Arts
 <br>Or
 <br>Have the following attributes:
 <br>- Display a strong interest and aptitude for the Performing Arts